Sections of this article.

 Hourglasses:

 While they might have been used earlier, the first clear evidence of them being used is in 1338, because one was depicted in a painting at that time.
-They were groundbreaking in their ease of manufacture compared to other options at the time.
+They were ground-breaking in their ease of manufacture compared to other options at the time.
 They are also unusual as the only non-metallic timepiece still being used recently (for cooking).

 Mechanical Clocks, Medieval Ingenuity:

 Emerging in the Middle Ages, mechanical clocks were a significant leap forward in timekeeping technology.
-The earliest known mechanical clocks, such as European cathedral clocks (the oldest clock that is still working, is depicted above), were massive structures installed in public places, employing gears, and weights to regulate movement and time display.
+The earliest known mechanical clocks, such as European cathedral clocks (the oldest clock that is still working is depicted above), were massive structures installed in public places, employing gears, and weights to regulate movement and time display.
 They revolutionized urban life by enabling standardized timekeeping and aiding in religious practices, commerce, and science, shaping urban life and scientific advancements.

 The invention of the escapement mechanism by European clockmakers in the 13th century significantly enhanced accuracy, enabling the gradual miniaturization of clocks, which resulted in first portable clocks in the 16th Century, which can be seen as being the original type of watches, after which pocket watches were developed.